vanducng/datafold-docs/docs/integrations/orchestration/dbt_cloud/configuration.md

 | Sampling confidence | The confidence to apply when sampling. |
 | Sampling Threshold | Sampling will be disabled automatically if tables are smaller than specified threshold.
 If unspecified, default values will be used depending on the Data Source type. |

 Click save.
 Now that you've set up the integration, Datafold will diff your impacted tables whenever you push commits to a PR.
-A summaryof the diff will appear in GitHub, and detailed results will appear in the Datafold app.
+A summary of the diff will appear in GitHub, and detailed results will appear in the Datafold app.